GfSE/SAF-Specification/developing-saf/viewpoints/System-Use-Case-Viewpoint.md

 * [System Architect](../../stakeholders.md#System-Architect)
 * [User](../../stakeholders.md#User)
 ## Concern
-* For what purpose is the system of interest developed or adapted?
+* For what purpose is the system developed or adapted?
 * How is the system being used or utilized and interacting with other external systems to satisfy user needs?
-* How will the system be used by whom and which contextual elements are involved?
-* What the system has to accomplish for its users?
+* What has the system to accomplish for its users?
-* Which is the system scenario, i.e., course of action, for the context in which the system of interest solution will exist?
+* Which is the system scenario, i.e., course of action, for the system context in which the system solution will exist?
 * Which users does the system support?
 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint: